-Have the events surrounding this tragedy been well managed ?
+From the beginning, have the events surrounding this tragedy been well ‘managed’ ?
 Yes.

 In Separate Letters, dated 4th April 2006, sent by registered post to the Editors of The Irish Times (Dublin), The Irish Independent (Dublin) and The Irish Examiner (Cork), I wrote the following …

 As a young architect in private practice, I saw the Dublin Fire ‘Establishment’ disappear from public view, without trace, after the 1981 Stardust Fire; it was almost impossible, for at least a year after, to have a meeting with a Fire Prevention Officer.